- You are here:

 The meter and reading device replacement will be performed by SLC Meter.
 Installers will carry identification and will be driving marked vehicles.
 City of Portland DPW personnel will manage and work with SLC and residents to ensure the work is done properly and efficiently.
 The installers will need to enter the home to replace the meter and upgrade the reading device.
 The work should take between ½ to 1 hour per home to complete.
 A new cellular transmitter (CT) will be connected to the meter and installed above it in the basement or crawl space.
 The old outside visual reader will be removed or left in place at your request.

-NOTICE: CITY OF PORTLAND – WELL #5 PFAS CONFIRMATION TESTING RESULTS
+NOTICE: CITY OF PORTLAND - WELL Number 5 PFAS CONFIRMATION TESTING RESULTS

 - PW-5 will remain off-line indefinitely.
 PW-5 was taken out of regular service over 20 years ago and since then was only used in emergency and standby situations.